Boris Said

-Boris Said III (born September 18, 1962) is an American professional racing driver.
+Boris Robert Said III (born September 18, 1962) is an American professional racing driver.
 Said has competed in a variety of disciplines including stock cars, sports cars and touring cars.

 Said last competed part-time in the NASCAR Xfinity Series, driving the No. 17 Chevrolet Camaro for Hendrick Motorsports.
 His NASCAR career began in 1995 as a road course ringer primarily due to his success on such tracks; he won one race each in the Xfinity and Truck Series.
 He routinely ran NASCAR Cup races at road courses, with best results of third at Watkins Glen 2005 and fourth at the 2006 Firecracker 400 at Daytona.

-He served as a factory BMW Motorsport driver, claiming the Rolex Sports Car Series GT drivers title in 2004.
+Said served as a factory BMW Motorsport driver, claiming the Rolex Sports Car Series GT drivers title in 2004.
 He also won overall at the 24 Hours Nürburgring in 2005 and the Six Hours of the Glen in 2006.

 His father Boris "Bob" Said was a sports car racer and Olympic bobsledder.